Milling wood

 Chain cutter

-Chain cutters or chain mortisers are primarily used in the carpentry and joinery sector for mortising tenons, i.e. elongated recesses.
-A rotating chain with cutting teeth ensures fast, precise processing of traditional wood joints.
+Chain cutters, also known as chain mortising machines, are primarily used in carpentry and joinery to cut mortises—that is, elongated recesses.
+A rotating chain with cutting teeth ensures fast, precise machining of traditional wood joints.

 Conclusion: Both the router and router table are ideal tools for many wood milling jobs.
 The router is flexible and portable, while the router table offers more stability and control.